To-Do Lists

 Negative Check Report Overview This report lists negative checks by fetching related data from the "Negative Check Report" module.
 1. Reaching the "Negative Check Report" To reach the "Negative Check Report," follow the below steps: Step 1: Log into ...

-• Open Reconciliations Report
+• Manufacturers List Report